 - Date and time stamp

 - Specified contact list for individuals authorized to receive and record orders

 You can probably already surmise that the text messaging apps that come on your standard smartphones or that consumers can get in mobile app stores don’t comply with these rules.

-On the other hand, BBM Protected, BlackBerry’s encrypted, cross-platform instant messaging software, has all of these capabilities.
+On the other hand, BBM Enterprise (formerly known as BBM Protected), BlackBerry’s encrypted, cross-platform instant messaging software, has all of these capabilities.
 It gives healthcare providers (and others) with Android, iPhone and BlackBerry devices the ability to securely communicate and collaborate on patient care, whether they’re sitting at their desk, doing rounds at the hospital, on call at home or practically anywhere else.

 Finally, check out our recent announcement blog for some important updates we’ve brought to BBM this month – and how they’ll impact healthcare.